 Do Not Use Blankets Or Pillows Unless Wrapped

 Do not use airline blankets and pillows unless they are individually packaged is another great tip on how to avoid getting sick on a plane.
-Investigations have shown that airlines wash blankets and pillows every 3 to 5 days.

-Often freshly washed blankets will only be set out for the first flights of the day.
 Customers who board toward the end of the day risk receiving blankets or pillows that have been used several times during the day.

 I like a blanket when I fly so bring my own for flights longer than a few hours.
 I like this oversized travel blanket with its own carry pouch.

-Here is the same popular travel blanket in a compact size.
 This neck support travel pillow is a great option that can be secured to your backpack or luggage when in transit.

 I like that this travel pillow supports the head, neck, and chin in any sitting position.
-It comes in a lot of colors so you can pick one to match your luggage.

 These disposable facemasks would work well while traveling.